EnduranceCode/server-setup-guide/03-mysql-server-installation.md

     mysql --version

-The confirm that *MySQL* service is running, run the following command:
+The confirm that *MySQL* service is running, execute the following command:

     sudo service mysql status

-And to check the network status of *MySQL*, run the following command:
+And to check the network status of *MySQL*, execute the following command:

     sudo ss -tap | grep mysql